 Pursuant to our Corporate Governance Guidelines, directors are expected to attend the Annual Meeting and all meetings of the Board, including all meetings of Board committees of which they are members.
-All of our directors were present at our 2021 Annual Meeting of Shareholders that was held on May 19, 2021.
-Our Board of Directors held seven meetings during 2021.
+All of our directors then in office were present at our 2022 Annual Meeting of Shareholders that was held on May 18, 2022.
+Our Board of Directors held four meetings during 2022.
 The Board of Directors has three standing committees: the Audit Committee, the Compensation Committee and the Governance and Nomination Committee.
 Each member of the Audit Committee, the Compensation Committee and the Governance and Nomination Committee is an "independent director" as such term is defined under applicable SEC rules and regulations and Nasdaq listing standards.
-In 2021, all of our directors attended at least 75% of the aggregate meetings held by the Board and their assigned committees during the period for which they served on the Board or such committees.
+In 2022, all incumbent directors attended at least 75% of the aggregate meetings held by the Board and their assigned committees during the period for which they served on the Board or such committees.